Esri/map-collection-explorer/README.md

 "TIMELINE_CLUSTER": false,
 // Enable a navigation menu with buttons to move and zoom the timeline.
 "TIMELINE_SHOW_NAVIGATION": false,
-// Initial visible start date of timeline "TIMELINE_MIN_DATE": '1950',
+// Set a minimum Date for the visible range.
+It will not be possible for the user to drag the timeline beyond this minimum "TIMELINE_MIN_DATE": '1950',
+// Set a maximum Date for the visible range.
+It will not be possible to move beyond this maximum.
-// Initial visible end date of timeline "TIMELINE_MAX_DATE": '2015',
+"TIMELINE_MAX_DATE": '2015',
 // steps (number of x-value ticks) between labels "TIMELINE_STEP": 5,